yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 - Our model favors training rather than support, with the perspective that empowering people to take charge of the tools they use is better than simply assisting them.
 Also related to the goal of increasing the number of people who know how their tools function, our model emphasises accessible tools over state of the art tools.
 Accessibility is condusive to a wider group of users and makers, while state of the art tools discourage those who do not consider themselves to be tech-savy.
 - We also favor knowledge production over data processing...

+Troppenmuseum, Europeana: threshhold is too high to learn how to manipulate the technology.
+They have these amazing collections but need a way to engage more with a concrete audience, make their collection more accessible - inclusion

+1) Inclusion: how institutions can gain from this new approach
+   * 1 PhD
+   * coursework on coding
+   *

+2) Physical Lab
+  * Dark Horse
+  * one PhD (Johanna)

+3) Visualization
+   * Sabrina -- the postdoc

 *Describe any national or international research and innovation activities which will be linked with the project, especially where the outputs from these will feed into the project;*